 By mimicking forests, multistrata systems can:

-- support biodiversity by providing habitat and corridors between fragmented ecosystems, and
+- support biodiversity by providing habitat and corridors between fragmented ecosystems

 - absorb and store carbon.